wanzare/wanzare.github.io/_publications/2016-descript.md

 date: 2016-10-01
 venue: 'Proceedings of the Tenth International Conference on Language Resources and Evaluation (LREC),Portoroz, Slovenia'
 paperurl: 'http://www.lrec-conf.org/proceedings/lrec2016/pdf/913_Paper.pdf'
-citation: 'Wanzare, L., Zarcone A.,Thater, S., Pinkal, M. (2016). &quot;DeScript: A crowdsourced Corpus for the Acquisition of High-Quality Script Knowledge.&quot; <i>Proceedings of the Tenth International Conference on Language Resources and Evaluation (LREC)</i>.'
+citation: 'Wanzare, L., Zarcone A.,Thater, S., Pinkal, M. (2016). &quot;DeScript: A crowdsourced Corpus for the Acquisition of High-Quality Script Knowledge.&quot; <i>Proceedings of the Tenth International Conference on Language Resources and Evaluation (LREC), Portoroz, Slovenia.</i>.'
 ---
 This paper is about building a corpus of short sentences explicitly describing event sequences for various everyday scenarios.
 [Download paper here](http://www.lrec-conf.org/proceedings/lrec2016/pdf/913_Paper.pdf)

 Recommended citation: Wanzare, L., Zarcone A.,Thater, S., Pinkal, M. (2016).
-"DeScript: A crowdsourced Corpus for the Acquisition of High-Quality Script Knowledge." <i>Proceedings of the Tenth International Conference on Language Resources and Evaluation (LREC)</i>.
+"DeScript: A crowdsourced Corpus for the Acquisition of High-Quality Script Knowledge." <i>Proceedings of the Tenth International Conference on Language Resources and Evaluation (LREC),Portoroz, Slovenia.</i>.